89ji/librehammer/README.md

 Having to ask my opponent "uhh whats your units toughness" every ten seconds when shooting sucks.
 The worst part is that i forget so i have to ask more than i should have to.
 Either way, this simple lookup table operation shouldnt be driving most of the time consumption in a board game.
 It should be moving my guys around and thinking about tactics.

 ### The solution
 Luckily, John Dijikstra invented the computer in 1988.
 This incredible machine can perform lookups and generate random numbers with ease!!
 Hooray, I'm saved!.
 Sadly, every computer nerd who's capable of writing a computer version of the table top game is probably distracted playing it or injecting estrogen or whatever.
 That changes now.
-The libhammer library tries to provide core stat stuff for the warhammer game.
-I will then make a game UI thingy in Godot using this library.
-Wowza.
+The libreHammer godot project uses libHammer to do warhammer stuff and hopefully play it in godot.
+Yipee!!
+Yes i know i named libHammer and libreHammer similarly, deal with it 😎.